40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 Unlike going to a hotel where you can keep a bunch of toiletries strewn about the kitchen countertop, you don’t exactly have the same luxury when it comes to camping (and we mean proper camping, not the ones where you hole up in a luxury RV).

 So, when it comes to carrying toiletries such as toothpaste, lotions, and even soaps, it can be a lot to carry!
-So what you need to do here is grabs some straws and melt one opening together.
+So what you need to do here is grab some straws and melt one opening together.
 Pour your desired liquid in and then just melt the other opening.
 Make sure to label them so you don’t end up putting toothpaste on your face.

-The worst thing about camping trips is the cleaning up part.
+The worst thing about camping trips is the cleaning-up part.
 While at home you have a dishwasher and a washing machine, in the woods, it is just you, a freezing cold stream and a scrubber.
 It’s not that easy to do dishes in nature, so we’re here to help you out with that.

-While we can’t really help you with the washing part, here is a nice little hack for you to hang your pots and pans dry instead of finding a spot to lay them on the dirty ground.
+While we can’t really help you with the washing part, here is a nice little hack for you to hang your pots and pans dry, instead of finding a spot to lay them on the dirty ground.
 Get your belt and fasten it around and tree.
 Get some hooks and place them on the belt as shown above and there you have an easy way to drying your utensils.

 Portable Fire Starters

 Certainly not us!
-Before we read this of course.
-In this hack, you are going to need an empty egg carton.
+(Before we read this, of course) In this hack, you are going to need an empty egg carton.
 You will just need to place the coals into a carton and when you are ready to use it, just light the entire carton on fire and that’s it.
 No rubbish to take home.